 If the comparison shows a fix costs more, then this is all about how much you need certainty.
 If you're an energy tart who regularly switches (the MSE Cheap Energy Club will give you alerts), you could just ride it out.
 If not, a fix is more likely to be worth it.

 I have a prepay meter.
-Can I fix my energy tariff?
+Can I switch or fix my energy tariff?

-Yes, but only with British Gas, and the limited competition means it's far from cheap.
-Its longest fix, which lasts three winters (to March 2016) may turn out to be a good deal if prices rise hard.
+British Gas's fix, which lasts two winters (to March 2016) may turn out to be a good deal if prices rise hard.
 But it's a tough call, as you'll find yourself paying a lot more now.

 It's also worth considering shifting to a billed meter, if your credit score allows.
 For how to do this cheaply, see the Cheap Prepay guide.